hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 ## Note about the duration of a lab session <!-- omit from toc -->

 The CSU defines _one class hour_ as 50 minutes of instruction, which is the default duration for a 1-unit lecture.
 Science laboratories fall under the category of _supervision courses_ ([C16 category](https://academics.fresnostate.edu/scheduling/documents/CourseClassificationSystem%201.3.18.pdf)).
 For laboratory sessions, 1 unit corresponds to _3 class hours_, totaling 150 minutes (2 hours and 30 minutes) of instruction/supervision.
-This differs from the duration listed in the catalog (2 hours and 50 minutes) because it includes a 10-minute break after each 50 minutes of instruction.
-However, adhering to fixed time frame in a lab setting is challenging because work is asynchronous---students work at their own pace, often in groups.
+This differs from the duration listed in the catalog (2 hours and 50 minutes) because it assumes a 10-minute break after each 50 minutes of instruction.
+However, adhering to a fixed time frame in a lab setting is challenging because students work at their own pace, often in groups.
 Having fixed times for breaks might be impractical or unsafe.
-Consequently, on days when we work without a break, our goal will be to finish the lab session by 11:30 (3:30 for PM sections), after 150 minutes of instruction/supervision.
+Consequently, on days when we work without a break, we will finish the lab session after 150 minutes of instruction/supervision, 11:30 am for AM sections and 3:30 for PM sections.

 ## How to use this syllabus <!-- omit from toc -->